Robtych121/UltimateCooking/README.md

 - I was able to view a page with all the tools listed
 - I was able to view a page with all the cuisines listed

+During testing, I had discovered that trying to find and fix the views proved difficult with a single large app.py file.
+To help against this, I have grouped the views into the area they deal with. (i.e all recipe views are within recipe_views.py).
+Once this was done, it became much easier to fix bugs and allowed my code to be more streamlined.

 #### Mobile Responsive Testing
 The responsiveness of the website was tested using Google Devtools and using my own mobile android device (Using Google Chrome).